DataBiosphere/cgp-deployment/README.md

 ### Confirm Proper Function

-To test that everything installed successfully, you can run `cd test && ./integration.sh`.
-This will do an upload and download with core-client and check the results.
+To test that all Docker containers are successfully running, you can run `cd test && ./integration.sh`.
+This sends a GET to the configured DCC dashboard host and checks whether the response is as expected.

 ### Troubleshooting